-This Guide uses an example from another Guide, in which Brilliant Consulting has recorded billable time for services to its customer, Consolidated Holdings.
+This Guide uses an example from another Guide, in which Sample Consulting has recorded billable time for services to its customer, ACME Distributing.
 Read that Guide first.

 When you first record an instance of billable time, its status will be set to Uninvoiced.

-In the Billable Time tab, Brilliant Consulting sees the uninvoiced billable time amount of 250 for Consolidated Holdings:
+In the Billable Time tab, Sample Consulting sees the uninvoiced billable time amount of 350 for ACME Distributing:

 To invoice billable time to a customer, go to the